The Best Pumpkin Patch in Every State

 Jacqui Martin/ShutterstockThis is fall fun with a side of history: The Old Baker Farm was homesteaded more than 200 years ago and has been worked by the Baker family for a century!
 In addition to regular daily pumpkin-patch fun in October, the farm hosts a huge annual “Cotton Pickin’ Celebration” weekend.
 It’s a living history and arts and crafts festival with a Civil War reenactment, live bluegrass and gospel music, and a Native American dance performance.
 Once you get your pumpkin home, try one of these 20 no-carve pumpkin decorating ideas.

 Alaska: Reindeer Farm in Palmer

 Alaska’s low fall temperatures and early frosts don’t make for great squash-growing, so “pumpkin culture” isn’t quite as big a deal up north as it is in the lower 49.
 That said, if you’re near the Mat-Su Valley, bundle up and take a trip out to the Reindeer Farm to pick up some pumpkins, meet the caribou (reindeer), and play harvest games like rubber ducky races and potato launching.
-(Check out Alaska Parent for more family-friend fall events around the state.)
+Here’s how classic fall activities will be different this year.

 Arizona: MacDonald’s Ranch in Scottsdale